eyob1324/File-Sharing/README.md

 ![image](https://user-images.githubusercontent.com/61993813/113470192-a8b1fa80-9421-11eb-8b47-bd282de8a505.png)

 # Resources-Used:
-Only basic syntax was pulled from online resoures, Mostly in class exaples and lab resources were used. stackoverflow
+-Only basic syntax was pulled from online resoures, Mostly in class exaples and lab resources were used.
+-stackoverflow
+-w3schools
+-and other websites

 # Created BY: